5 Best Commercial Leaf Vacuums of 2024 – Reviews & Buyer’s Guide

 The Greenworks 40V 185 MPH 24322 is the best overall portable leaf vacuum on the market today.
 It comes with a brushless motor, which has a ton of advantages over previous electric motors.
 It provides higher efficiency, lower operating temperatures, meaning that it ultimately weighs less and uses less power than brushed motors with equivalent power.
 Plus, this model makes use of Greenworks’ battery line, so batteries can be swapped around to power multiple tools on the job site or used in sequence to extend run time.

 This model also comes with variable speed and can blow up to 185 mph, allowing you to move or suck up heavy, wet, or otherwise recalcitrant leaves.
 It also weighs just over 11 pounds when the bag is attached, making it far lighter than many models with similar power, reducing the strain on your arms and back throughout the day.
 The only quibble we have with this model is that the battery lasts for far less time when vacuuming as opposed to blowing, dropping from 40 to 50 minutes to around 20.
-If the efficiency were improved, we would like this model even more, but as is, it’s still a great buy.
+If the efficiency were improved, we would like this model even more, but as is, it’s still a great buy and the best leaf vacuum we have reviewed.

 2. Toro 51621 UltraPlus Leaf Blower Vacuum